Filing an Appeal

 - Denial of services from an unauthorized provider

-- Denial of treatment plan when an alternative treatment plan is selected
+- Denial of treatment plan when you select an alternative treatment plan

-- Refusal by a primary care manager to provide services or refer a beneficiary to a specialist
+- Refusal by your primary care manager to refer you to a specialist

-- Point of service issues, except for whether the services were related to an emergency
+- Point of service issues, except for services related to an emergency